Mongolia

 Supporting initiatives to increase awareness and facilitate the implementation of the new Labour Law

-The project facilitated and supported training and awareness-raising campaigns on the new labour law to capacitate members of the Ministry of Labour and Social Protection and the social partners.
+The project facilitated and supported training and awareness-raising campaigns on the new labour law to capacitate members of the Ministry of Family, Labour and Social Protection (MFLSP), and the social partners.

 Action

-• Provided advanced training to 36 law professionals on international labour standards in collaboration with ITCILO and the Mongolian Bar Association
+- Provided advanced training to 36 legal professionals on international labour standards in collaboration with ITCILO and the Mongolian Bar Association

-• 1.
-18 short videos were developed in collaboration with the Ministry of Labour and Social Protection highlighting key provisions of the new Labour Law
+- 1. 18 short videos were developed in collaboration with the MFLSP, highlighting key provisions of the new Labour Law

-• 2.
-10 comics were produced in collaboration with the United Nations Youth Advisory Panel on Labour Law, specifically targeting the youth audience
+- 2. 10 comics were produced in collaboration with the United Nations Youth Advisory Panel on Labour Law, specifically targeting youth

 Results

-• Enhanced the knowledge of 1,000 civil servants and representatives of employers and workers in 21 provinces and 9 districts of Ulaanbaatar city on the new labour law, its concepts, principles, and new provisions, compared with the previous law of 1999
+- The knowledge of 1,000 civil servants and representatives of employers and workers on the new Labour Law was enhanced across 21 provinces and 9 districts of Ulaanbaatar city

-• Enabled 36 legal professionals to apply international labour standards in their practice
+- Capacitated 36 legal professionals to apply international labour standards in their legal practice

 Supported the Government in the initiative to eliminate child labour